University Travel Policy

 The University of Maryland's travel policies are intended to facilitate travel and travel arrangements; to provide reimbursement for necessary expenses; and to protect travelers against the risk of loss while simultaneously maintaining the necessary controls for accountability.

 All travel is to be documented.
 Pre-approval is required for University of Maryland employee and sponsored visitor out-of-state and international travel.
-Pre-approval is required for University of Maryland travel which includes an overnight stay, regardless of whether the destination is "in-state."
+Pre-approval is required for University of Maryland travel which includes an overnight stay, regardless of whether the destination is in-state.
+Trips should be cancelled via a Trip Adjustment as soon as it is known that the trip will not occur, including if the cancellation takes place after the start date of the trip.

 University official travel is normally undertaken using regularly scheduled licensed commercial transportation and commercial hotel accommodations.
 Special needs should be addressed in advance of travel in coordination with the department approving authority and Travel Services.